 Soy sauce is a popular condiment (extremely popular in Asian cuisine) and quite a few people want to know if it can go bad.
 That’s a great question because there are quite a lot of people who claim that it can’t go bad.
 Are they right?
 Not entirely – the chances of soy sauce going bad within a few years after buying are pretty small though.

-Soy sauce is loaded with sodium and such environment isn’t a good place for any microorganisms to develop.
+Soy sauce is loaded with sodium (just like other soy-derived product: miso paste) and such environment isn’t a good place for any microorganisms to develop.
 That’s why it technically should be safe to consume after many years (provided it was stored properly), but it won’t necessarily be of best quality.

 Do you want to learn more about storing and shelf life of soy sauce?
 If so, read along!